Sentence clause structure: Complex and compound-complex sentences

 A complex sentence has one or more dependent clauses (also called subordinate clauses).
 Since a dependent clause cannot stand on its own as a sentence, complex sentences must also have at least one independent clause.
 In short, a sentence with one or more dependent clauses and at least one independent clause is a complex sentence.
-A sentence with two or more independent clauses plus one or more dependent clauses is called compound-complex or complex-compound.
+A sentence with two or more independent clauses and one or more dependent clauses is called compound-complex or complex-compound.

 In addition to a subject and a verb, dependent clauses contain a subordinating conjunction or similar word.
 There are a large number of subordinating conjunctions in English.
-Some of these give the clause an adverbial function, specifying time, place, or manner.
+Some of them give the clause an adverbial function, specifying time, place, or manner.
 Such clauses are called adverbial clauses.